Solo Female Travel Hawaii

 So last month I began adventuring, touring and discovering Oahu, Hawaii as a solo female traveler.

-With no plans and no idea what the island had to offer, I had to start on some research….about two days before I showed up.
+With no plans and no idea what the island had to offer, I had to start on some research....about two days before I showed up.
+I sat on the plane on my layover in Phoenix staring at my phone waiting to see if I could sleep on the couch of a friend of a friend my first night.
 God, I am such an awesome procrastinator.
-And for having little planned-not even a place to sleep, I have to say things went extremely well!
+And for having little planned-not even a place to sleep, I have to say things went extremely well.

 Solo female travel is extremely intimidating at first.
 Half of the people you meet will think you are completely insane and the other half with think you are the coolest person alive.
 Traveling alone opens you to meet amazing new people and to lead you on adventures you never knew existed.
 It also strips you of all your comfort and forces you to be in situations most would find uncomfortable.

 For example: eating alone.
 Others tell me all the time they feel bad for people at restaurants who sit alone and that in fact they look lonely.
-With solo travel, be prepared for those “I feel bad for you” stares.
-But joke is on them because you’re not lonely, you’re independent and brave.
-You are not afraid.
+With solo travel, be prepared for those "I feel bad for you" stares.
+But you are not afraid.

 I took a tour on the island and was the only single traveler of the group.
 But I never felt alone.
 I paired up with some friendly guys from the Philippians and we had a kick-ass time biking the beaches of North Shore, SUPing, Kayaking and just hanging out.
 Plus everyone else wants to learn your story.
 Once they find out you're alone it's a flood of questions: